climateinteractive/enroads-guide/docs/guide/afforestation.rst

 The carbon sequestration of forests changes over time as the forest matures.
 Notice that net carbon removals are different than total removals due to carbon loss in older or unhealthy forests.

+**Maximum amount of available land:** With a growing time of 80 years for new forests and 2%/year in total forest carbon loss, 700 Mha achieves an annual removal consistent with the mid-point of estimates of afforestation potential from the 2018 ‘Greenhouse gas removal’ report by the Royal Society (range of 3-20 in CO2 GtonsCO2/year).

-For higher removal, one can adjust the “Afforestation settings” within the Assumptions view.
+For higher removals, one can adjust the “Afforestation settings” within the Assumptions view.
+For example, to explore the assumptions of the 2019 paper by Bastin et al., increase the slider "Max available land for afforestation" to 900mha under Assumptions.

 ..
 SUBSTITUTIONS SECTION